Emily Jing Sum Chan’s Orna is a contemporary revival of Art Nouveau and Blackletter Calligraphy

 In discussing her process, Chan explains how she found the development of Orna very intuitive, driven directly by her instincts and beginning her work with pencil on paper.
 “There’s no exact ‘rule’ that I follow,” Chan recalls, “if there is any time that something looks off, or just simply does not look right, I always make changes, edit and adjust all necessary elements, and type anatomy,” finding herself unsettled until she feels whatever letterform she was crafting fully represents the vision she had in mind.
 A vision that has been successfully realised, both acting as a reference to typography and artistic history as well as significantly contributing to the contemporary typographic scene.

-Both a personal and commercial license for Orna is available to purchase directly through Chan (@lil.emili), who has more exciting developments in the works, telling us that “I plan to create more weights and an italics version sometime next year,” to support Orna’s existing comprehensive upper and lowercase Latin, as well as it’s “punctuation, symbols and two easter egg emojis!”
+Orna is available upon request, please reach out to Chan on Instagram via DM to @@lil.emili; who has more exciting developments in the works, telling us that “I plan to create more weights and an italics version sometime next year,” to support Orna’s existing comprehensive upper and lowercase Latin, as well as its “punctuation, symbols and two easter egg emojis!”